-- (a) CalHome Program Recipients shall develop and employ Owner-Occupied Rehabilitation Program Guidelines submitted to and approved by the Department as addressing the following topics: - (1) Owner-Occupied Rehabilitation underwriting guidelines, including Borrower credit requirements; and - (2) Rehabilitation construction requirements. - (b) Prior to commencement of Rehabilitation work, an appraisal shall be obtained with the following requirements: - (1) The appraisal may be prepared by Recipient's staff using the sales of comparable properties approach to determine value.
+- (a) CalHome Program Recipients shall develop and employ Owner-Occupied Rehabilitation Program Guidelines submitted to and approved by the Department as addressing the following topics: - (1) Owner-Occupied Rehabilitation underwriting guidelines, including Borrower credit requirements; and - (2) Rehabilitation construction requirements. - (b) Prior to commencement of Rehabilitation work funded by a CalHome loan, an appraisal shall be obtained with the following requirements: - (1) The appraisal may be prepared by Recipient's staff using the sales of comparable properties approach to determine value.
 If comparable sales are not available, the appraisal shall be prepared by a state- licensed residential property appraiser.
-In the case of land held in trust by the BIA or subject to a restriction by the United States against alienation, the appraisal shall take into consideration the unique circumstances surrounding said real property; - (2) The appraisal shall take into consideration the estimated value of the Rehabilitation work to be completed on the property and shall include the pre-rehabilitated value and the After-Rehabilitation Value; and - (3) An appraisal is not required in the case of Rehabilitation work on a Manufactured Home that is not on a permanent foundation; an appraisal is required in the case of Rehabilitation work on a Manufactured Home that is on a permanent foundation. - (c) Any cash out of escrow to Borrowers is prohibited. - (d) Recipients must obtain title insurance in the amount of the CalHome Program Loan at close of escrow.
+In the case of land held in trust by the BIA or subject to a restriction by the United States against alienation, the appraisal shall take into consideration the unique circumstances surrounding said real property; - (2) The appraisal shall take into consideration the estimated value of the Rehabilitation work to be completed on the property and shall include the prerehabilitated value and the After-Rehabilitation Value; and - (3) An appraisal is not required in the case of Rehabilitation work on a Manufactured Home that is not on a permanent foundation; an appraisal is required in the case of Rehabilitation work on a Manufactured Home that is on a permanent foundation. - (c) Any cash out of escrow to Borrowers is prohibited.

-- (e) Fire insurance (and flood insurance where applicable) requirements are as follows: - (1) Recipient must require Borrowers to maintain insurance on the property in an amount at least equal to the replacement value of the improvements; and - (2) Recipient must be named as additional loss payee on the policy. - (3) The Department may, at its sole discretion, waive these requirements for loan recipients who also receive funds from the ReCover California Owner-Occupied Rehabilitation and Reconstruction Program (www.hcd.ca.gov/recoverca) and who are in compliance with that program's insurance requirements.
+- (d) Recipients must obtain title insurance in the amount of the CalHome Program Loan at close of escrow. - (e) Fire insurance (and flood insurance where applicable) requirements are as follows: - (1) Recipient must require Borrowers to maintain insurance on the property in an amount at least equal to the replacement value of the improvements; and - (2) Recipient must be named as additional loss payee on the policy.